freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index840.md

 ## Description
 <section id='description'>
-You can also pass in a negative argument to <code>slice</code> to specify that index from the end:
+You can also pass in a negative argument to `slice` to specify that index from the end:

 ```js
 [2, 4, 6, 8, 10].slice(-3); // [6, 8, 10]
 ```

-Use a negative index to add a function <code>lasttwo</code> which returns the last two elements of an array.
+Use a negative index to add a function `lasttwo` which returns the last two elements of an array.
 </section>

 ## Instructions